sqz269/Kahoot-Hack/README.md

 Kahoot-Hack
 Made by sqz
 Required field
-quizId=quizId Which displayed on the host Kahoot url
-kahoot username=Username to login in order to access the quiz
-kahoot password=Password to login in order to access the quiz
-webpage Load time=Time wait to get content of the page
-Kahoot game pin=Game pin number needed to join the game
-Kahoot ingame username=ingame username
+quizUUID = the long string after quizId= game pin = the game pin teacher have username = the username to join the game with answser delay = x amount of seconds to delay the answer

 # HOW TO USE
 Enter quizId from the url